algosup/2022-2023-project-1-smart-signage-Project-2-group/Functional_Specifications.md

 ### 5. Development and environement and Requirements

   - Go[^2]
     - TinyGo[^3]
+  - Windows/MacOS on development

 ### 6. Glossary

 [^1]: signAll
-It's a French company specializing in signs and signage.
+SignAll is a compagny that create innovative of the signages, customizable and as environmentally friendly as possible.

 [^2]: GO
-It's a primarily object-oriented programming language.
+GO is an open source programming language used for general purpose.
+Go was developed by Google.

 [^3]: TinyGO
-It's an implementation of the Go language.
+TinyGo brings the Go programming language to embedded systems and to the modern web.